- Software development

 You might things that ERP deployment is the last step of ERP implementation, but it is a continuous process.
 You will continuously monitor and evaluate the ERP implementations.

-You will set KPIs to monitor your ERP operations effectively.
-This will help you gauge the improvement in operations, team performance, customer satisfaction, etc.
+You should set KPIs to monitor your ERP operations effectively.
+This would help you gauge the improvement in operations, team performance, customer satisfaction, etc.

 Your IT team in collaboration with ERP developers will keep up with the latest updates to the ERP software and ongoing maintenance of the system.

 As a business CEO or CTO, it is the right time for you to invest in a consolidated platform that integrates all your core business functions, providing all the right information to your team members at the right time, thereby, increasing their productivity and hence your business profitability.